Why Cotton Kills: Discovering the Dark Side to this Fluffy Fabric

 While maintaining a healthy core temperature might seem like an easy task in the year’s more clement seasons, this is in fact exactly when the vast majority of hypothermia cases are recorded.
 Relatively few occur in the winter, principally because at this time of year we tend to take extra care to ensure we’re suitably dressed and equipped.

 April 29, 2018, saw the most deadly day in the European Alps since World War One’s infamous White Friday, with 14 mountaineers and ski-tourers perishing in 5 separate incidents.
-Though a debate still rages on regarding where to place blame for the incidents, the general consensus is that an underestimation of weather conditions and ill-preparedness were keys factor in at least 7 of the deaths.
+Though debate still rages on regarding where to place blame for the incidents, the general consensus is that an underestimation of weather conditions and ill-preparedness were keys factor in at least 7 of the deaths.

 Following a week of high temperatures, a freak blizzard caught each of the parties unawares, underequipped, and unsuitably attired.
 Without wishing to do a disservice to the deceased, it is a story we have heard all too often before, and one that echoes — in nature if not degree — countless other hiking tragedies across the globe.

-Following the deaths of several hikers in the early 1960s, a series of experiments conducted by the Royal College of Surgeons (which included Dr. Lewis Griffith Cresswell Evans Pugh, the physiologist who had been crucial to the successful summit of Everest in 1953) discovered that the “thermal stress” responsible for each of the deaths was a result of inadequate clothing.
+Years ago, following the deaths of several hikers in the early 1960s, a series of experiments conducted by the Royal College of Surgeons (which included Dr. Lewis Griffith Cresswell Evans Pugh, the physiologist who had been crucial to the successful summit of Everest in 1953) discovered that the “thermal stress” responsible for each of the deaths was a result of inadequate clothing.

-Although the victims had been wearing an ample amount of clothing, their demise was expedited by its form: jeans (denim is a form of cotton), cotton t-shirts, cotton underwear, and sweaters made of a wool-cotton blend.
+Although the victims had been wearing an ample amount of clothing, their demise was expedited by its form: jeans (denim is a form of cotton), cotton t-shirts, cotton underwear, and sweaters made of wool-cotton blends.
 The subsequent experiments found cotton garments to have a thermal value of next to zero when exposed to wet and windy conditions.

 How Other Fabrics Keep You Warm